Cybersecurity

 Definition

 Cybersecurity refers to the practice of protecting computers, servers, mobile devices, electronic systems, networks, and data from digital attacks or unauthorized access.
-It is about preventing harm to the data integrity, confidentiality, and availability.
-This field is critical for ensuring digital safety and resilience in both private and public sectors.
+It is about preventing harm to data integrity, confidentiality, and availability.
+This field is critical for ensuring digital safety and resilience in private and public sectors.

 Phonetic